Big Read: Coronavirus vs the incredible human immune system

 "So the immune cells have to start replicating to catch up.
 If you have 10 bugs in your system, it's easier to get on top of.
 People like healthcare workers, unfortunately, are dealing with massively higher levels of bugs, and thus the virus can stay far ahead of their immune system."

-On the flipside, things could also go very wrong when our immune systems went too far with their responses and inadvertently made us sicker.
+On the flipside, things can go awry when our immune systems push back too hard and inadvertently made us sicker.

-One of the most lethal examples of this is a cytokine storm.
-When the immune system detected the virus, it could over-react by sending a surge of immune cells and their activating compounds, cytokines, straight into our lungs.
+One of the most lethal examples of this is what's called a cytokine storm.

-That didn't just inflame the lungs and built up fluid, causing respiratory distress characterised in Covid-19 by violent bouts of coughing.
+When our immune system detects a virus, it can over-react by sending a surge of immune cells and their activating compounds - cytokines - straight into our lungs.

-It also opened the door for contamination by a secondary bacterial pneumonia, boosting the risk of death.
+This doesn't just inflame the lungs and build up fluid, causing respiratory distress characterised in Covid-19 by violent bouts of coughing, but also opens the door for contamination by a secondary bacterial pneumonia, boosting the risk of death.

 "In essence, the more lung function you ordinarily have, the far better off you'll be against this virus," Le Gros said.